V Corps Artillery (United States)

-V Corps Artillery was a field artillery formation of the United States Army during World War II, Cold War, and War on Terrorism.
+V Corps Artillery was a field artillery formation of the United States Army during World War II, the Cold War, and the early part of the 21st Century, sending units to fight in Afghanistan and Iraq.
 It was officially inactivated in July 2007 at Tompkins Barracks, Schwetzingen, Germany.

 Formation

 V Corps Artillery's lineage traces back to 13 May 1921 when Headquarters Battery, 13th Field Artillery Brigade, at Camp Bragg, North Carolina, became the artillery headquarters for V Corps.
 The distinctive unit insignia consisting of a gold shell a pine tree with thirteen branches proper, all within an oval red band bearing the motto "Steadfast and Strong" and in the base a five pointed star in gold was originally approved for the Headquarters and Headquarters Battery, 13th Field Artillery Brigade on 14 Mar 1941.
 The shell signifies the organization is an Artillery unit.
 The thirteen branch pine tree alludes to the number of the parent organization – 13th Field Artillery Brigade – while the star refers to the Brigade itself.
 Red and gold are the colors usually associated with Artillery.
 It was redesignated for the Headquarters and Headquarters Battery, V Corps Artillery on 28 Jan 1952.

 On 2 March 1944, the 76th Field Artillery Brigade from the California Army National Guard was re-designated as V Corps Artillery in preparation for OPERATION OVERLORD, the Normandy invasion, during the Second World War.
 On 7 June 1944, the first V Corps Artillery elements were ashore on Omaha Beach and V Corps Artillery was in action the following day, firing in support of V Corps units.